lksdnx/ndxtest/docs/MANUAL.rst

 The index announcements given on spglobal.com will include index additions/removals and mergers/spinoffs.

 .. warning::
-   Ticker symbol, name changes can occur as well.
-These are not always announced by spglobal.
+   Ticker symbol name changes can occur as well.
+Most time, these are not announced by spglobal.

 Lets say that since the last update 'FOO' replaced 'BAR' in the index, 'BAZ' had a rebranding and is now trading under ticker symbol 'QUX' and 'JE' acquired (the S&P 500 listed company) 'EZ' and is now trading under ticker symbol 'JEEZ'.
-The following will do the job:
+The following would do the job (do not actually paste this):

-DO NOT ACTUALLY PASTE AND EXECUTE THIS:
 | ``lm.histfile_new_entry('add', 'FOO', '2022-06-06')``
 | ``lm.histfile_new_entry('remove', 'BAR', '2022-06-06')``
 | ``lm.lib_rename_symbol('BAZ', 'QUX')``